 The careers of most classical bluegrass musicians in the US more or less resemble each other, except for a few details.
 The typical biography finds them raised essentially in poverty, born into a family of four or five children, equipped only with the most basic schooling and after some amateur nights in between shifts in a plant or manual jobs, they maybe could record an album or two.

-Mostly, this was the end of the career in music or the artist became a professional and could actually make a living from music; however, this is rather the exception.
+Mostly, this was the end of the career in music or the artist became a professional and could actually make a living from music; however, this was rather the exception.
 It is hard to tell how many great talents the world has never heard on record because paying bills and earning money simply had priority.

-Now the biography of country and bluegrass musician Bill Clifton is quite different.
+Now, the biography of country and bluegrass musician Bill Clifton is quite different.

-He was very close to A. P. Carter of the Carter family and seemingly there he received the recognition and attention his wealthy father, who was much opposed to his son’s musical career and had envisioned a career in banking for him, would never give him.
-To save his father more embarrassment, William Marbug changed his stage name into “Bill Clifton.”
+He was very close to A. P. Carter of the Carter family and, seemingly, there he received the recognition and attention his wealthy father, who was much opposed to his son’s musical career and had envisioned a career in banking for him, would never give him.
+To save his father more embarrassment, William Marbug changed his stage name to “Bill Clifton.”
 He made six albums for Starday records, met with countless other old time and bluegrass musicians from the Appalachian region, recorded with some of them, had regular radio shows and organized one of the first American open air bluegrass festivals, the “Bluegrass Day of Luray” in 1961.

 One or the most important chapters of his biography is his move to England with his entire family in 1963, which was a crucial year in the development of the English music scene that at this time produced a number of important styles that later would be known as folk, skiffle and beat music.
 Fellow American folklore fan and collector Alan Lomax arrived in England in 1950 and occasionally hosted a BBC radio show where he made bluegrass music popular for a huge number of people.